Quinnipiac Assignment #04 – Media Convergence

 Wishing and Hoping AKA The Past

-Back even before television was three channels, data was gathered via Nielsen ratings.
+Back even before television was three channels, Nielsen ratings gathered data.
 Nielsen started in the 1920s but didn’t really get into media analysis until the 1942 radio index.
-In 1950, it was followed by the television index.
-(Nielsen, 90 Years, http://sites.nielsen.com/90years/).
-By 2000, Nielsen had gotten into measuring Internet usage.
+In 1950, they added the television index.
+(Nielsen, 90 Years).
+By 2000, Nielsen was measuring Internet usage.

 All we can see are numbers, really (the spike was on the day that a tweet emerged claiming that Martha Stewart had a drone).
 This is still counting.
 There are no insights into why that tweet resonated more than others.

 With media convergence, the number of touches in a campaign can begin to come together.
-Facebook likes can be measured for all channels.
-Tweets can be counted for whichever messages are being sent on Twitter, whatever they are about.
+You can measure Facebook likes for all channels.
+And you can count tweets for whichever messages go out on Twitter, whatever they are about.
 Will attribution be any easier?
 Hard to say, but if the number of channels continues to collapse into one, will it matter quite so much in the future?